rtiempo/chat-app-react-typescript/README.md

 # Chat App

 This is a chat app built using react, typescript and firebase.
+It is still a work in progress.

 ## Getting Started